bcbio/bcbio.github.io/_posts/2016-04-04-vardict-filtering.md

 # Filter development

-The identification of filters involved manual inspection of metrics graphs.
+We identified these filters by manual inspection of metrics graphs.
 We run automated calling and validation with bcbio, then plot metrics and look for differences that discriminate true and false positive calls.
 Practically, we extract metrics from VCF files into tables using